 The animal health industry is not alone in many of its objectives.
 NOAH liaises and works closely with the veterinary profession, farming and companion animal organisations and others to achieve these common goals of animal health and welfare.

-It is a member of the Responsible Use of Medicines in Agriculture (RUMA) Alliance, the Pet Advisory Committee, and the IGD.
+It is a member of the Responsible Use of Medicines in Agriculture (RUMA) Alliance, SCOPS, COWS, the Canine and Feline Sector Group and on the AMTRA Board.
 NOAH is also a trustee of National Pet Month and part of Farming and Countryside Education (FACE).

 Part of NOAH’s work is to communicate about topics within the animal health sector to infirm, advise and correct misconceptions.
 NOAH will not promote one particular company, or indeed their products.
 NOAH’s Twitter name is @UKNOAH, and its YouTube channel can be found HERE.

-As well as the NOAH website, we have a website aimed at pet owners, www.pethealthifo.org.uk.
-This is supported through the ‘I heart my pet’ campaign on Facebook (like IheartmypetUK) and Twitter (follow @IheartmypetUK).
+As well as the NOAH website, we have a website aimed at pet owners, www.pethealthinfo.org.uk.
+This is supported on Facebook (like IheartmypetUK) and Twitter (follow @IheartmypetUK).